 4. How do you feel about inspecting a site of an accident in the middle of the night?

 Inspecting a scene of a fatal crash may not be pleasant at any time, but doing so in the middle of the night is especially difficult.
 This is because you must be extremely cautious, making sure there aren’t any hazards lurking about.
 You must also maintain a cool head since emotional outbursts could worsen the situation.

 In addition, you must make sure that you are well-rested before heading to a site of an accident.
 Finally, you must use common sense and avoid making assumptions based on faulty evidence.

 Yes.
 If you need to do something in the next hour, then you should plan it out ahead of time.
 Also, if you want to get something done in the future, you must make sure that you save your money for that purpose.
 You will feel better about yourself if you know that you are responsible for things.

 6. Why do you want to work as a claims adjuster?

-Claims adjusting is the process of determining whether insurance companies owe money for damage done to a property, vehicle or person due to accident, fire, theft, etc. Claims adjusting involves reviewing all aspects of a claim and determining whether coverage exists.
+Claims adjusting is the process of determining whether insurance companies owe money for damage done to a property, vehicle, or person due to an accident, fire, theft, etc. Claims adjusting involves reviewing all aspects of a claim and determining whether coverage exists.

 Long story short, if you’re interested in becoming a claims adjuster, then you should naturally enjoy helping others out of bad situations.